redis-stack/redis-stack-docs/docs/stack/_index.md

 description: Extends Redis with modern data models and processing engines.
 Includes documentation for the bundled Redis modules and RedisInsight.
 ---

-Redis Stack is an improved starting point for working with Redis.
+Redis Stack is the best starting point for working with Redis.
 We've bundled together the best of the technology that we have to offer into an easy to use package.
 Redis Stack extends the core capabilities of Redis OSS and provides a complete developer experience for debugging and more.

 In addition to all of the features of Redis OSS, Redis Stack supports:

 * Probabilistic data structures
 * Queryable JSON documents
-* Querying across hashes and JSON documents
+* Querying across hashes and JSON documents, including full-text search
 * Time series data support (ingestion & querying)
 * Graph data models with the Cypher query language